kriasoft/react-firebase-starter/README.md

 yarn relay
 ```

-*NOTE: Try to merge as soon as the new changes land on the master branch in Node.js API Starter
+*NOTE: Try to merge as soon as the new changes land on the master branch in React Static Boilerplate
 repository, otherwise your project may diverse too much from the base/upstream repo.*